-As part of the project to replace IAS 39 Financial Instruments: Recognition and Measurement, this standard retains but simplifies the mixed measurement model and establishes two primary measurement categories for financial assets.
+IFRS 9 replaces IAS 39 Financial Instruments: Recognition and Measurement, this standard retains but simplifies the mixed measurement model and establishes two primary measurement categories for financial assets.
 More specifically, the standard:

-- Deals with classification and measurement of financial assets: - Establishes two primary measurement categories for financial assets: amortized cost and fair value: - Prescribes that classification depends on entity's business model and the contractual cash flow characteristics of the financial asset: - Eliminates the existing categories: held to maturity, available for sale, and loans and receivables.
+- Deals with classification and measurement of financial assets; - Establishes two primary measurement categories for financial assets: amortized cost and fair value: - Prescribes that classification depends on entity's business model and the contractual cash flow characteristics of the financial asset; - Eliminates the existing categories: held to maturity, available for sale, and loans and receivables.